Trinkle23897/Fast-Poisson-Image-Editing/docs/report.md

 It's because Jacobi Method guarantees its convergence, and w/o such a barrier, the error per pixel will always become smaller.
 Comparing with the original approach, it also has a faster converge speed.

+#### Non Share-memory Programming Model

+The above approach works with share-memory programming model such as OpenMP and CUDA.
+However, for non share-memory programming model such as MPI, the above approach cannot work well.
+The solution will be discussed in Section [Parallelization Strategy - MPI](mpi).

 ### Parallelization Strategy

-- Describe how you mapped the problem to your target parallel machine(s).
-IMPORTANT: How do the data structures and operations you described in part 2 map to machine concepts like cores and threads. (or warps, thread blocks, gangs, etc.)
+This section will cover the implementation detail with three different backend (OpenMP/MPI/CUDA) and two different solvers (EquSolver/GridSolver).

 #### OpenMP

-For [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/equ.cc), it first groups the pixels into two folds by `(i+j)%2`, then parallelizes per-pixel iteration inside a group in each step.
-This strategy can utilize the thread-local assessment.
+As discussed before, OpenMP [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/equ.cc) first groups the pixels into two folds by `(x + y) % 2`, then parallelizes per-pixel iteration inside a group in each step.

+This strategy can utilize the thread-local assessment because the position of four neighborhood become closer.
+However, it needs to go over the entire array twice because of the split of pixels.
+In some cases, such as CUDA, this approach introduces an overhead that exceeds the original computational cost.
+However, in OpenMP, it has a significant runtime improvement.

-For [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/grid.cc), it parallelizes per-grid iteration in each step, where the grid size is `(grid_x, grid_y)`.
-It simply iterates all pixels in each grid.
+OpenMP [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/openmp/grid.cc) assigns equal amount of blocks for each threads, with size `(grid_x, grid_y)` per block.
+Each process simply iterates all pixels in each block independently.

+We use static assignment for both solvers to minimize the runtime task-assignment overhead, since the workload per pixel/grid is even.

 #### MPI

-MPI cannot use share-memory program model, so that we need to reduce the amount of data for communication.
-Each process is only responsible for a part of computation, and synchronized with other process per `mpi_sync_interval` steps.
+MPI cannot use share-memory program model.
+We need to reduce the amount of data communicated while maintaining the quality of the solution.

+Each MPI process is only responsible for a part of computation, and synchronized with other process per `mpi_sync_interval` steps, denoted as $S$ in this section.
+When $S$ is too small, the synchronization overhead dominates the computation; when $S$ is too large, each process computes solution independently without global information, therefore the quality of the solution gradually deteriorates.

-For [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/equ.cc), it's hard to say which part of the data should be exchanged to other process, since it relabels all pixels at the very beginning of this process.
-We use `MPI_Bcast` to force sync all data.
+For MPI [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/equ.cc), it's hard to say which part of the data should be exchanged to other process, since it relabels all pixels at the very beginning of this process.
+We assign each process with equal amount of equations and use `MPI_Bcast` to force sync all data per $S$ iterations.

-For [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/grid.cc), we use line partition: process `i` exchanges its first and last line data with process `i-1` and `i+1` separately.
-This strategy has a continuous memory layout to exchange, thus has less overhead comparing with block partition.
+MPI [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/grid.cc) uses line partition: process `i` exchanges its first and last line data with process `i-1` and `i+1` separately per $S$ iterations.
+This strategy has a continuous memory layout to exchange, thus has less overhead comparing with block-level partition.

-However, even if we don't use the synchronization in MPI (set `mpi_sync_interval` to be greater than the number of iteration), it is still slower than OpenMP and CUDA backends.
+The workload per pixel is small and fixed.
+In fact, this type of workload is not suitable for MPI.

 #### CUDA

-The strategy used in CUDA backend is quite similar to OpenMP.
+The strategy used on the CUDA backend is quite similar to OpenMP.

-For [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/cuda/equ.cu), it performs equation-level parallelization.
+CUDA [EquSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/cuda/equ.cu) performs equation-level parallelization.
+It has sequential labeling instead of grouping to two folds as OpenMP.
+Each block is assigned with equal amount of equations to perform Jacobi Method independently.
+A thread in a block performs iteration only for a single equation.
+We also tested the share-memory kernel, but it's much slower than non share-memory version kernel.

 For [GridSolver](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/cuda/grid.cu), each grid with size `(grid_x, grid_y)` will be in the same block.
 A thread in a block performs iteration only for a single pixel.

+There's no barrier in both solvers' iteration process.
+The reason has been discussed in Section [Share-memory Programming Model](#share-memory-programming-model).

 ## Experiments